System and programme

 Yes, when fully developed, the European GNSS Service Centre (GSC) will offer a range of additional services, such as:

-- Providing the interfaces between the Galileo System and the new services (HAS, CAS, OSNMA).
+- Providing the interfaces between the Galileo System and the new services (HAS, SAS, OSNMA).

 - Supporting the management of future services.
 Increase the number of Galileo-related products.